10 Top Destinations for Day Sailing Around Macduff

 Findhorn Bay

-Findhorn Bay is a wildlife haven with sheltered waters, and a marina for berthing at ideal for gentle exploration.
+Findhorn Bay is a wildlife haven with sheltered waters and a marina for berthing, so is ideal for gentle exploration.
 The surrounding marshes host many bird species, making it a birdwatcher’s paradise.

 The village of Findhorn has art galleries, cafés and the Findhorn Heritage Centre, providing insight into the area’s fishing and ecological heritage.